Third Person Point Of View: A Comprehensive Overview For Writers [Including Examples]

-The narrative viewpoint is determined by 'who' tells the story and 'how the story is told'.
+The narrative point of view is determined by 'who' tells the story and 'how the story is told'.

-In third-person viewpoint, the narrator refers to all characters with third-person pronouns like 'he', 'she', or 'they,' and never first- or second-person pronouns.
+In third person point of view, the narrator refers to all characters with third-person pronouns such as 'he', 'she', or 'they'.

-Third-person viewpoint is, by far, the most common method of storytelling and has been the viewpoint of choice for some of the best-known stories in the English language.
-Here's the opening from Jane Austen's Pride and Prejudice a novel famously written from a third-person viewpoint.
+Third person point of view is, by far, the most common method of storytelling and has been the viewpoint of choice for some of the best-known stories in the English language.
+Here's the opening from Jane Austen's Pride and Prejudice a novel famously written from a third person point of view.

 It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.

 However little known the feelings or views of such a man may be on his first entering a neighbourhood, this truth is so well fixed in the minds of the surrounding families, that he is considered the rightful property of some one or other of their daughters.

 "My dear Mr. Bennet," said his lady to him one day, "have you heard that Netherfield Park is let at last?"